 Who’s Liable: Defective Toys

 Parents often take great pains to research and find toys that are safe and age appropriate for their children.
 Unfortunately, all the research and care in the world may not prevent every injury caused by a defective toy.
-When your child is harmed by a defective toy, you need to talk to a California product liability attorney to determine who may be liable for your child’s injuries.
+When your child is harmed by a defective toy, you need to talk to a San Diego product liability lawyer to determine who may be liable for your child’s injuries.
 A few of the potential parties to this type of case are outlined below.

 Manufacturers and Designers

 The manufacturer and the designer are often one in the same, but not always.
 Sometimes toy companies will contract with a designer or a manufacturer to create a toy.
 Some companies choose to design the toy themselves and then outsource the manufacturing process to someone else, who may be overseas.